-For many businesses, this manual process remains a significant operational bottleneck.
-The traditional approach is not just slow; it is plagued by high administrative costs, a constant risk of costly data entry errors, and payment delays that can strain carrier relationships.
+For many businesses, this manual process remains a major operational bottleneck.
+The traditional approach is not just slow; it comes with high administrative costs, frequent data entry errors, and payment delays that strain carrier relationships.

-This article provides a comprehensive guide to automated freight invoice processing.
-We will explore how the AI technology works, detail the key benefits for both logistics and Accounts Payable teams, show how it improves freight audits, and outline what to look for in an automation tool.
+This article covers how automated freight invoice processing works in practice — the technology behind it, the benefits for logistics and AP teams, how it improves freight audits, and what to look for in a tool.

 The Hidden Costs of Manual Freight Invoice Processing